Simple ways to build creativity in your classroom

 Are you teaching the Seven Steps?

 Here’s a checklist poster to put on your wall, just like Ms Chie has done.
-It’s a simple reminder of the Seven Steps – tick off the Steps as you go!
+It’s a simple reminder of the Seven Steps and you can tick off the Steps as you go!

 anopenclassroom shares her Seven Steps poster display